Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 If you have ever spent any time at a camp than you have probably witnessed some great activities and the positive way that a great activity can change the whole tempo of the camp; on the flip side you have probably also witnessed weak activities that frustrate campers and staff alike.
 The question is how do we get every activity to be a good activity?
 I hope to answer that question for you.

-This article will not be able to take an in-depth look at specific camp activities but it will provide some basic principles that when applied to your youth camp activities will have the power to turn weak or average activities into great activities!
+This article will focus on providing the 4 basic principles that when applied to your youth camp activities will have the power to turn weak or average activities into great activities!

 Ah… yes, every Camp Director’s favorite topic!
 The truth is that safety is vital to the success of an activity.
 If people get seriously injured than the activity is working against the goal of your camp as a whole.
 I’ll never forget one of the first summers I spent working on the program side of camp when I saw a girl junior camper accidentally run into a metal pole and break her jaw.
 The rest of her week of camp she had a wire holding her mouth closed.